apiato/documentation/docs/components/main-components/transformers.md

 ### Rules {#rules}

+- All Transformers MUST extend `App\Ship\Parents\Transformers\Transformer`.
+- The parent extension should be aliased as `ParentTransformer`.
 - All API responses MUST be formatted via a Transformer.
-- All Transformers MUST extend `App\Ship\Parents\Transformers\Transformer`.
 - Every Transformer MUST have a `transform()` function.

 ### Folder Structure {#folder-structure}